Chattanooga, TN, fittingly nicknamed as the “Scenic City”

 A visit to the Tennessee Aquarium –the city’s undisputed top attraction– is an absolute must for anyone visiting Chattanooga, TN.
 Known as one of the world’s largest freshwater aquariums, this aquatic museum will take you to a one-of-a-kind journey to the ecosystem in Tennessee River through its “River Journey” exhibit.
 Along the way, you’ll get to see and meet a wide array of animals, including otters, snakes, eels, frogs, ducks, chirping birds, alligators and a whole lot more.
 After the tour, you can make your way to the “Ocean Journey” exhibit, where colorful reef fish, sharks, jellyfish and penguins live.
 In addition, the exhibit has a pool full of stingrays, which can you and other visitors are allowed to touch.

-2.Enjoy the magnificent overlooking views at Lookout Mountain
+2.Enjoy the magnificent overlooking views

-Lookout Mountain, a picturesque mountain ridge nestled along Tennessee, will wow you with its awe-inspiring natural beauty and magnificent panoramic vistas of the Chattanooga Valley.
+At Lookout Mountain, a picturesque mountain ridge nestled along Tennessee, will wow you with its awe-inspiring natural beauty and magnificent panoramic vistas of the Chattanooga Valley.
 What’s more, it is home to a number of interesting Chattanooga TN attractions, including the Ruby Falls and Rock City.

 3. Take a leisurely stroll along Walnut Street Bridge